 Before becoming designated, a formal trauma program must be established within the hospital.
-In addition to developing policies and protocols that address trauma team deployment, emergent transfers and performance improvement, the hospital board and medical staff must demonstrate a commitment to providing trauma care commensurate with the standards published by MDH.
+In addition to developing policies and guidelines that address trauma team deployment, emergent transfers and performance improvement, the hospital board and medical staff must demonstrate a commitment to providing trauma care commensurate with the standards published by MDH.
 Support for a hospital’s participation in the statewide trauma system is demonstrated when both the board of directors and the medical staff resolve to provide the resources necessary to attain and sustain designation.
-(See Appendix A: Sample Hospital Board Resolution and Appendix B: Sample Medical Staff Resolution.)
+(See Sample Hospital Board Resolution (MS Word) and Sample Medical Staff Resolution (MS Word).)

 The hospital’s trauma program will require both a medical director/advisor which is a physician who will provide clinical oversight for the program and a manager/coordinator which is usually a nurse who will be responsible for the administrative functions of the trauma program.
-(See Appendix C: Sample Trauma Program Medical Director Job Description and Appendix D: Sample Trauma Program Manager/Coordinator Job Description.)
+(See Sample Trauma Program Medical Director Job Description (MS Word) and Sample Trauma Program Manager/Coordinator Job Description (MS Word).)

 The trauma program must be integrated into the hospital’s organizational structure, appearing on the organizational chart.
 The position of the trauma program should be such that the medical director and program manager/coordinator have sufficient authority to effect change across several departments.
-(See Appendix E: Suggested Position of Trauma Program.)
+(See Suggested Position of Trauma Program (MS Word).)

 A clear procedure for assembling the team that will provide immediate resuscitation to the seriously injured patient is vital to the efficient functioning of a trauma hospital.
 This procedure should specify when the team must be assembled, who is to respond and how they are to be notified.
-The policy should build upon existing facility-specific internal operating procedures, staffing resources and established state minimum criteria.
-(See Appendix F: Sample Single-Tier Trauma Team Activation Protocol and Appendix G: Sample Multi-Tier Trauma Team Activation Protocol.)
+The guideline should build upon existing facility-specific internal operating procedures, staffing resources and established state minimum criteria.
+(See Sample Single-Tier Trauma Team Activation Guideline (MS Word) and Sample Multi-Tier Trauma Team Activation Guideline (MS Word).)

 A well-functioning trauma system is able to not only treat seriously injured trauma patients effectively and efficiently, but it is able to recognize the need to transfer patients to the trauma hospital that can best provide the resources that patient needs in a timely manner.
 To this end, level I, II, III and IV designations do not reflect the quality of care provided in those hospitals, but rather the resources available.
 Improved outcomes are closely associated with the time it takes for a facility to determine the need for and to accomplish the transfer.

 Trauma hospitals must establish procedures that direct the process for quickly and efficiently transferring a trauma patient to definitive care.
-Policy elements include anatomical and physiological criteria that if met, will immediately initiate transfer.
-(See Appendix J: Suggested Criteria for Consideration of Transfer (MS Word), Sample Level 3 Trauma Transfer Guideline (MS Word) and Sample Level 4 Trauma Transfer Guideline (MS Word) .)
+Guideline elements include anatomical and physiological criteria that if met, will immediately initiate transfer.
+(See Suggested Criteria for Consideration of Transfer (MS Word), Sample Level 3 Trauma Transfer Guideline (MS Word) and Sample Level 4 Trauma Transfer Guideline (MS Word) .)

 Ambulance service personnel, with the guidance of medical direction and in cooperation with their local hospitals, may establish a process to request aero medical transport to meet them at the emergency department.
 The establishment of a close working relationship with local EMS providers will contribute to the development of an efficient transfer process.

 Transfer agreements must be established and maintained with trauma hospitals capable of caring for patients with major trauma, severe burns and acute spinal cord injuries.
 An agreement with a second burn facility must also be maintained.
-(See Appendix L: Transfer Agreement Examples.)
+(See Transfer Agreement Examples (MS Word).)
 Receiving trauma hospitals may provide the transfer agreement for the referring hospital.